FedericoAmura/login-with-name-wagmi-sdk/README.md

 A working demo can be accessed at [this link](https://login-with-name-wagmi-sdk.vercel.app/)

+The source of the website can be found in the `src` folder.
+The website provides a way to prompt the user for their names using a modal.
+After users have logged in, they can see their account information, sign a test message and disconnect from the wallet.
+Apart from that, the website demo provides instructions to get a named wallet such as [Domain Wallet](https://domainwallet.id) or use ENS to name any wallet that you can reference within the authentication flows.

+There is also a server in the `authenticator` directory, whose sole responsibility is to store and handle authentication configurations for given domain names.

 # How it works?

 The connector uses the CAIP-275 standard to resolve the domain name to an authentication flow.
 The authentication flow is then used to authenticate the user and connect the wallet.